hoytech/quadrable/README.md

 In the diagrams above it shows nodes in the tree being modified during an update.
 This makes it easier to explain what is happening, but is not actually how the data structure is implemented (sorry about that!).
 To support multiple-versions of the tree, nodes are never modified.
 Instead, new nodes are added as needed, and they point to the old nodes in the places where the trees are identical.

 In particular, when a leaf is added/modified, all of the branches on the way back up to the root need to be recreated.
-To illustrate this, here is the example from the splitting leaves section above (FIXME link), but showing all the nodes that needed to be created (green), and how these nodes point back into the original tree (dotted lines):
+To illustrate this, here is the example from the [splitting leaves section](#splitting-leaves) above, but showing all the nodes that needed to be created (green), and how these nodes point back into the original tree (dotted lines):

 ![](docs/cow.svg)